abilandz/PH8124/Lecture_4/Lecture_4.md

 the user is given 5 seconds to provide some input from a keyboard.
 If the user does not provide any input within the specified time interval, the **read** command times out and terminates.
 The code execution proceeds as if nothing happened.
 Therefore, within the specified time interval, we are given the chance to type something and modify the default execution of the code.
 All the above flags can be combined, which can make the usage of **read** command quite handy, and scripts can be both interactive and flexible during execution.

-The command **read** can be also used in some other contexts, e.g. to parse the file content line-by-line in combination with the **while** loop — this is covered at the end of today's lecture.
+The command **read** can be also used in some other contexts, e.g. to parse the file content line-by-line in combination with the **while** loop &mdash; this is covered at the end of today's lecture.

 ### 5. Arithmetic in **Bash** <a href="#arithmetic" id="arithmetic"></a>